suyingke2004/doge/QWEN.md

 *   `/new`: Clears the session and starts a new conversation.
 *   `/chat_stream`: Handles streaming responses from the agent for a better user experience.

+## Development Workflow

+*   The application automatically restarts when code changes are detected (using Flask's debug mode).
+*   You don't need to manually restart the application after making changes.

 ## Testing

 *   Unit tests are located in the `tests/` directory.